 2. Real Life Mario Kart

 Get ready to race!
-Nothing like speeding around one of the world’s largest cities, in tiny go-karts, full-blown Mario Kart-style minus the blue shells and lighting bolts.
+Nothing like speeding around one of the world’s largest cities, in tiny go-karts, full-blown Mario Kart-style minus the blue shells and lightning bolts.

-If you are looking for a bit of thrill and some fun then street go-karting is where it is at.
+If you are looking for a bit of thrill and some fun then street go-karting is definitely something to add to your Tokyo itinerary.

 4. Find out What an Earthquake Feels Like